dfelipegaitanh/memory/.junie/guidelines.md

 - Include any lessons learned that might prevent similar bugs
 - If the fix introduces a new pattern or approach, document it here
 - Place detailed bug documentation files in the `.bugs` directory
+- The file must have a timestamp in yyyy-MM-dd_hh-mm format at the end, example: `bugfix-2023-01-01_12-34.md`.

 #### **For New Features**: